 The Biopsychosocial Model states that diseases are prolonged states of distress.
 These states have three causes:

-These three causes are present for most types of disease.
-People develop drug addiction, also called substance use disorder, due to these three factors.
+These three causes are present in most types of disease.
+People develop drug addiction, also called substance use disorder, due to these three factors

 The biological factors that increase the risk of drug addiction are sometimes genetic.
 Biological differences also contribute to how different individuals respond to trauma.
 A given stimulus (like a drug) can be more or less rewarding.